DRMF/mediawiki-extensions-MathMenu/doc/dynamic/intro/setup.md

 * a development version version which consists of one file with comments and readable version: (`JOBAD.js`)
 * a release version which consists of one file with compressed code.
 It is created by running the development version through the [Google Closure Compiler](https://developers.google.com/closure/compiler/).

-The CSS code version of the code exists in two different versions:
+The CSS code version of the code exists in three different versions:

 * an unbuilt version, which consists of several files.
 * a built Version which consists of one file.
+* a minimised Version which consists of the minimsed built version file.

 You only need to use one version of the JS code and one version of the CSS code in your page.